If it gets bad enough, sports cities can become this trope, often called "cursed cities".

 The Hawks have been equally inconsistent since their arrival in Atlanta in 1968 (prior to this, they were in St. Louis, where they won a championship in 1958note And since the franchise is waiting ever since, it's the second longest drought in the NBA, behind the Rochester Royals\Sacramento Kings since 1951).
 While teams such as the Spud Webb and Dominique Wilkins one in the 80s and early 90s and the current squad are competitive, the team never got to the Eastern finals (at the most two Western finals before the league realigned into conferences) and spent 8 years without even reaching the playoffs.

 The city lost not one, butTWO NHL teams in the league's modern era, with both teams relocated to Canada.
 The Flames were established in 1972 and moved to Calgary in 1980 while the Thrashers first played in 1999 and moved to Winnipeg in 2011, becoming the second generation Jets.
 Both the Flames and the Thrashers struggled with low attendance, minimal media exposure and unstable ownership during their time in Atlanta.
 The Flames were a modest success on the ice, making the playoffs in 6 out of their 8 seasons in Atlanta; however, they never won a playoff series.
-The existence of The Rival World Hockey Association as well as the bottoming out of Atlanta's real estate market in the 1970s caused then-owner Tom Cousins to bleed money on the Flames, forcing him to sell the team to Nelson Skalbania's Calgary-based consortium to avert bankruptcy.note Some sources state that Cousins was forced out of the league by the NHL's Board of Governors when Cousins found out that the other owners were embezzling money from the players' pension fund, and Cousins threatened to expose the scheme.
+The existence of the World Hockey Association (the Flames were hastily established in 1972 in order to keep the WHA out of the then-new Omni Coliseum) as well as the bottoming out of Atlanta's real estate market in the 1970s caused then-owner Tom Cousins to bleed money on the Flames, forcing him to sell the team to Nelson Skalbania's Calgary-based consortium to avert bankruptcy.note Other sources state that Cousins was forced out of the league by the NHL's Board of Governors when Cousins found out that the other owners were embezzling money from the players' pension fund, and Cousins threatened to expose the scheme.
 The Thrashers had the growing pains expected of an expansion franchise in their early seasons; however, the team were an absolute disaster under the Atlanta Spirit Group's ownership, regularly finishing in the bottom of the league and only making the playoffs once.
 In their lone playoff appearance in 2007, the Thrashers got immediately swept by the New York Rangers.
 What makes the disaster of Atlanta Spirit's ownership worse was the fact that the group never wanted to own the Thrashers at all or even have them as a tenant in Philips Arena; they were only interested in the NBA's Hawks.
 Also, the group spent five years in a protracted internal legal dispute, which prevented the group from putting the Thrashers up for sale in the meantime.
 Aside from Atlanta Spirit's aforementioned dysfunction, Mark Chipman's and True North Sports and Entertainment's desire to bring the NHL back to Winnipeg and NHL commissioner Gary Bettman's attempt to keep the Phoenix/Arizona Coyotes (formerly the original Winnipeg Jets) in Arizona basically drove the Thrashers out of Atlanta.
 Further cementing the Thrashers' Butt Monkey status, Atlanta Spirit considers them an Old Shame, erasing any and all reminders of the team, and many hockey purists, especially Canadians, say that the NHL leaving Atlanta was the best thing to happen in Bettman's tenure as commissioner.
-However, many Thrasher fans (and even former Atlanta Flames fans) would argue that the NHL leaving Atlanta and returning to Winnipeg was the worst thing to happen, especially considering that the league made no effort to keep the Thrahsers in Atlanta, yet made significant efforts to keep other struggling Sunbelt clubs, especially the aforementioned Coyotes, in their respective markets prior to the Thrashers' demise.
+However, many Thrasher fans (and even former Atlanta Flames fans) would argue that the NHL leaving Atlanta and returning to Winnipeg was the worst thing to happen, considering that the league made no effort to keep the Thrahsers in Atlanta, yet made significant efforts to keep other struggling clubs, especially the aforementioned Coyotes, in their respective markets prior to the Thrashers' demise.

 The WNBA's Dream are a top competitive team in their division that has great players and always made to the Playoffs as of 2013.
 They've won three conference championships and made it to the Finals (2010, 2011, 2013), only to get swept by the opposing team; two of them coming from the same team, the Minnesota Lynx (2011, 2013), who are one more Finals win away from creating a dynasty, while the Dream are one Finals loss away from tying with the New York Liberty (1997, 1999, 2000, 2002) as the Buffalo Bills of women's basketball.